-In our third blog about the PESO framework, we delve a little deeper into the world of owned media.
+In our latest article, we delve a little deeper into the world of owned media and its vital role in content marketing and building your brand.

 What is owned media?

-Owned media refers to any content that is owned, created and distributed by you, and that you have complete control over.
-This includes:
+Owned media refers to any content you have complete control over that is owned, created and distributed by your business.
+Common examples of owned media include:

 - Your newsletter